HaHaWTH/HybridFix/README.md

 - Fix Twilight Forest entities(e.g. Naga) can break blocks in protected areas
 - Fix Twilight Forest Chain with Block can break blocks in protected areas
 - Fix Thaumcraft 6 taint can spread into protected areas
+- Fix trait effects in Tinkers' Construct can bypass damage protection

 ## Features